-- Take information back to your group nobody else will. - Finally, make suggestions to your DCM, other Officers and Committee Chairs; remember the District meeting is a meeting for the GSR.
+Take information back to your group - nobody else will.

-At the next business meeting of your group

-After getting the "informed Group Conscience" (GC) of the home group the GSR attends the District/area meeting armed with a voice and a vote.
+- Finally, make suggestions to your DCM, other Officers and Committee Chairs; remember the District meeting is a meeting for the GSR.
+At the next business meeting of your group After getting the "informed Group Conscience" (GC) of the home group the GSR attends the District/area meeting armed with a voice and a vote.
 Discussion with other GSR's is helpful, then returns to the Group to report.
 All GSR's in the District & EAMO have the privilege to discuss and vote on each motion before the District and Area.
-After all motions area discussed and voted on, the GSR then takes the outcome of the assembly back to the home group to let them know what happened.
+After all motions area discussed and voted on, the GSR then takes the outcome of the assembly back to the home group to let them know what happened. &lt;sup>48 http://eamo.org Often at the Group, District, Area or GSC, it is a motion that gets the ball rolling.

-http://eamo.org

-Often at the Group, District, Area or GSC, it is a motion that gets the ball rolling.
 Sometimes the motion may fail, but the discussion can be just as beneficial regardless of the motions outcome.
 Occasionally an ad-hoc committee is created for a single purpose, reporting back their findings.
 Thus informing (not instructing) the GSR's Group Conscious on all matters within the AA Service Structure.
-Being 'informed', not 'instructed', the GSR votes his conscious.

-- Share information that you learned at the District/EAMO, written and oral.
+Being 'informed', not 'instructed', the GSR votes his conscious. - Share information that you learned at the District/EAMO, written and oral.
 Many groups allow limited time for their GSR to report.
 One of many suggestions is to provide detailed and robust written reports and handouts from the District/EAMO meetings, yet only provide highlights of the meetings.
 If Group members are interested in more details, the reports or one on one talks work well as follow up.
 Communication is key, let your group know about all District meetings, EAMO, workshops, and other service events.
 Any AA member interested in Service Work is welcome.

-- Post your reports on your Group bulletin board. - Invite a Group Committee Chair to attend and the District meeting, and communicate with their District counterpart. - Invite a District Committee Chair to speak to your Group Conscious for maybe 5 minutes.
-(With Group approval of course)

-About those AA group problems

-Group problems are often evidence of a healthy, desirable diversity of opinion among the group members.

-Almost every group problem has a resolution, which usually can be reached
+- Post your reports on your Group bulletin board.

+Invite a Group Committee Chair to attend and the District meeting, and communicate with their District counterpart.
+Invite a District Committee Chair to speak to your Group Conscious for maybe 5 minutes.
+(With Group approval of course) About those AA group problems Group problems are often evidence of a healthy, desirable diversity of opinion among the group members.
+Almost every group problem has a resolution, which usually can be reached through the mechanism of an informed group conscience.
+Importantly, a good sense of humor, cooling-off periods, patience, courtesy, and willingness to listen and to wait - plus a sense of fairness and trust in a "Power greater than ourselves" - have been found far more effective than legalistic arguments or personal accusations.
-Conferences, Conventions A.A.。Guidelines and Roundups given through the Twelve Traditions and the General Service Conference (U.S. and Canada).
-In keeping with our Tradition of Autonomy, except in matters affecting other groups or A.A. as a whole, most decisions are made by the group conscience of the members involved.
-The purpose of these Guidelines is to assist in reaching an informed group conscient HOW A.A.S MAKE THEIR GET-TOGETHERS ENJOYABLE AS WELL AS EFFECTIVE IN CARRYING THE A.A.
-MESSAGE OF RECOVERY WHY HAVE AN A.A.
-CONVENTION?
-3 The banquet.
-Many intergroups or central offices now sponsor annual banquets, often to help support their office operations.
-Some groups and areas also have banquets (or informal buffet and D( It's clear that A.A. get-logethers beyond the group have become an established part of A.A. file.
-The calendar of events in any $80x\,4-6-9$ or in the Grapevine shows some conventions, conferences, and roundups that are being held by A.A.s. portiuck dinners) as anniversary or gratitude observances.
-The ban-quet often features an after-dinner speaker or some other program of interest to A.A. members.
-Tru What makes an A.A. convention click for its participants?
-It's prob 4 The weekend convention.
-This is an ideal form for a state, proably not style or form that matters so much as the spirit and feeling behind it.
-As one member puts it, the best A.A. convention is "just a darned good A.A. meeting blown up big."
-Just watch enthusiastic 4 The weekend conventions.
-This is an ideal office of the vincial, or regional convention, Members often arrive for an opening meeting session or "coffee & conversation" on Friday evening.
-Additional meetings and workshops-as well as other activities-conmembers at any A.A. convention and you'll get what he means.
-The atmosphere alone is worth the trip.
-Here you'll find fellowship, laughter, warmth, and understanding-heaped up, pressed down, and running over." tinue through Saturday and even into Sunday afternoon.
-The convention may include a banquet, luncheons, special breakfasts, Saturday-night dancing and entertainment, and perhaps a spiritual meeting on Sunday morning. and MANY SHAPES AND SIZES THE CONVENTION BEGINS WITH A PLANNING COMMITTEE An A.A. convention is almost any A.A. get-logether beyond the group-meeting level.
-These range from special meetings of one evenings duration to longer events-area, statewisk, or regional weekend conventions.
-They will, most likely, be one of the following.
-Once a get-together has been scheduled, it needs a planning com tee.
-The work in setting up a convention is too much for one person.
-He or she will need at least a dozen assistants, frequently more.
-1 The special open meeting.
-This kind of gathering can serve useful purposes.
-It will, of rourse, bring together the A.A. members in a city or area.
-But it also provides a good opportunity to intelliginate stand finends of A.A. to the meeting.
-Certainly, it's proper on such occasions to send special invlations to members of the clergy, doctors, lawyers, social workers, public health officials, and others who may have a special interest in A.A.
-One method of forming the committee is simply to appoint a general chairperson who then completes the committee by finding able volunteers to chair the various committees.
-Another method-popular when a number of groups sponsor a convention is to send a committee representative from each group.
-Once in session, representatives can elect a chairperson and receive assignments to specific committees.
-Co 2 The one-day session.
-This might include several general meetings throughout the day.
-For a start, there's a "welcome" meeting in the morning, followed by other activities.
-There may be another open meeting in the afternoon, while the main open meeting with the featured speaker is saved for the windup meeting in the evening.
-If the connection is held in a school, civic half, or other building with additional nooms, it's likely that the program for a one-day sesgeneral service committee from the area.
-In others, the convention committee may be organized separately.
-Either method works well if it corresponds to the wishes of the A.A. groups in the area.
-In some areas, there is a permanent convention committee, set sion can also include A.A. workshops and panels, service meetings up within the area committee, so that valuable experience of convention planning can be carried over from one year to the next. assemblies, and closed meetings rec Advisory Action, which becomes binding "Were it not for Committees it is doubtful that any Conference could get over a fraction of the ground it now covers.
-As the Conference has grown in size and influence the Committees' importance has grown even more . . . ." -from The AA Service Manual through the mechanism of an informed group conscience.
-Importantly, a good sense of humor, cooling-off periods, patience, courtesy, and willingness to listen and to wait - plus a sense of fairness and trust in a

-"Power greater than ourselves" - have been found far more effective than legalistic arguments or personal accusations.
 A good way to work out group problems is through Sponsorship, working the 12 Traditions, and a group inventory.

-AA Literature

-A.A. co-founder Bill W., who often called the influence of A.A. literature "incalculable," wrote in the May 1964 issue of the Grapevine, "Suppose, for instance, that during the last twenty-five years A.A. had never published any standard literature...no books, no pamphlets.
+AA Literature A.A. co-founder Bill W., who often called the influence of A.A. literature "incalculable," wrote in the May 1964 issue of the Grapevine, "Suppose, for instance, that during the last twenty-five years A.A. had never published any standard literature...no books, no pamphlets.
 We need little imagination to see that by now our message would be hopelessly garbled.
 Our relations with medicine and religion would have become a shambles.
 To alcoholics generally we would today be a joke and the public would have thought us a riddle.
 Without its literature, A.A. would certainly have bogged down in a welter of controversy and disunity."
 (The Language of the Heart, p.

-&lt;sup>49 The A.A.
-Group pamphlet, page 37